-8.3.12 Jailbreak
+- 8.3.12 Jailbreak - Code JB

-A captured leader held by another nation Target
+Target A captured leader held b v another nation

-Intel or Assassin Type
+- Type Intel or Assassin

-Results Jailbreak will attempt to spring an incarcerated leader from prison.
+- Results Jailbreak will attempt to spring an incarcerated leader from prison.
 If successful, the leader will escape his jail and will make his way home to the nearest controlled region.

-8.3.13 Kidnap Leader
+- 8.3.13 Kidnap Leader

+- Code KP

-Other Nation's Leaders Target
+- Target Other Nation's Leaders

-Type Assassin
+- Type Assassin

-Results If successful, the operation will take as a hostage a targeted leader of the enemy nation.
+- Results If successful, the operation will take as a hostage a targeted leader of the enemy nation.
 Once captured, the leader may be held for ransom, subverted or interrogated.
 This operation is countered by Counter Assassination (CA) or, later, Jailbreak (JB).

-8.3.14 Kill Leader
+- 8.3.14 Kill Leader